carmaa/inception/README.md

 For now you should be able to run the tool without any installation except dependencies on Mac OS X and Linux distros.
-Check out the README file in libforensic1394 for installation and FireWire pro-tips.
-I'll add the setup.py packaging at a later stage.
+Check out the README file in `libforensic1394` for installation and FireWire pro-tips.

-On Debian-based distros the installation command lines can be summarized as:
+On Debian-based distributions the installation command lines can be summarized
+as:

 ### Download and install dependencies

 	sudo apt-get install git cmake python3
 	wget http://bit.ly/xxSRPA
 	tar xvf libforensic1394-0.2.tar.gz